The 20 Best Pontocerebellar Hypoplasia Doctors in Italy

 Florence, IT

-Elisa Scola practices in Florence, Italy.
+Elisa Scola practices practicing medicine in Florence, Italy.
 Ms. Scola is rated as an Experienced expert by MediFind in the treatment of Pontocerebellar Hypoplasia.
-Her top areas of expertise are Frontotemporal Dementia, Cerebral Cavernous Malformation, Primary Lateral Sclerosis, Idiopathic Edema, and Deep Brain Stimulation.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Frontotemporal Dementia, Cerebral Cavernous Malformation, Primary Lateral Sclerosis, Hemangioma, and Deep Brain Stimulation.

 Experienced in Pontocerebellar Hypoplasia